Apallapu/microservice-mysql-kubernetes/README.md

 6. install the minikube and kubectl command

-create the pod and service yaml file in spring boot project
+create the pod and service yaml file for spring boot project
 ==========================================================

 pod.deploy.yaml